 The whole interior and ambience is a fine line between being overly opulent or contemporary classy act, and I thought it is more befitting of the latter.
 The overall tone of the restaurant is warm, inspired by the sunset hours by the waterfront bay.
 The spacious restaurant also boasts a waterfront dining view, be it from the main dining area or the private dining room.

 The Food The theme of La Brasserie is ‘cuisine du soleil’, or ‘cuisine of the sun’ with highlights from Southern France and Mediterranean inspired flavours.
-We started off well with the complimentary baguette and sourdough baked in-house along with organic unsalted butter from New Zealand.
+We started off well with the complementary baguette and sourdough baked in-house along with organic unsalted butter from New Zealand.

 I can’t do without a good Traditional French Onion Soup (S$19).
 The version here is rich and thick, the way I like my Onion Soup to be.
 The rich flavours is largely attributed to the beef stock used to prepare the soup, not forgetting the aromatic white onions which are caramelised with olive oil and butter.
 The best part of it all is probably the day old sourdough which topped the soup and gruyère cheese within.

 The Lobster and Scallop Carpaccio (S$33) has been the restaurant’s signature since 2010 and I can understand why.
 The fresh flavours of the Boston lobster, Hokkaido scallops and hints of black truffle coupled with lime dressing are such a divine combination.
 Seasonal black truffles from various countries such as France, Italy or Australia are then used to top off the dish.